-Instead of going for the thick reference books, you should focus more on your NCERT books, because these are made in accordance with your syllabus and will help you in scoring more percentage.
+Instead of going for the thick reference books, you should focus more on your NCERT books, because these are made in accordance with your syllabus and will help you in scoring more percentages.

-You can go for the reference books if you are thinking about clearing some competitive level examinations, but if your focus is only at scoring above 90% at the moment, then just stick to your NCERT.
+You can go for the reference books if you are thinking about clearing some competitive-level examinations, but if your focus is only on scoring above 90% at the moment, then just stick to your NCERT.
 Once you get your concepts cleared from the NCERT, then after that you can opt for other reference books and go into the deep studying of the subject.

 6. Maintain The Cleanliness In Your Answer Sheet

-You can take advises from other students whom you know have a good handwriting and those who know how to present a perfect answer sheet etc.
+You can take advice from other students whom you know have good handwriting and those who know how to present a perfect answer sheet etc.

 7. Don’t Go Easy On The “Easy” Subjects

-Easy scoring subjects like Hindi and English are often ignored by students and are given very focus to.
-You should know that these subjects are the real percentage booster and will help you in achieving your aim of scoring 90% and above.
+Easy-scoring subjects like Hindi and English are often ignored by students and are given very focus.
+You should know that these subjects are the real percentage boosters and will help you in achieving your aim of scoring 90% and above.

-Most of the times students ignore these subjects and as a result when they score less in it they can see a lot of decrement in their total percentage, even after scoring good marks in other subjects like maths and science etc. So, don’t underestimate these subjects and focus on them a little more.
+Most of the time students ignore these subjects and as a result when they score less in it they can see a lot of decrement in their total percentage, even after scoring good marks in other subjects like maths and science, etc. So, don’t underestimate these subjects and focus on them a little more.